Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites_2.md

 If the link relationship changes, then the record with the old relation should no longer be valid, and it will no longer have the most recent `EFFECTIVE_FROM` value.

+The `EFFECTIVE_FROM` field is **not** part of the Data Vault 2.0 standard, and as such it is an optional field, however, in our experience we have found it useful for processing and applying business rules in downstream Business Vault, for use in presentation layers.

 #### Load date (src_ldts)
 A load date or load date timestamp.
 This identifies when the record was first loaded into the database.